zacharycarter/nuklear-nim/README.md

 # nuklear-nim
 Nim bindings for https://github.com/vurtun/nuklear/

-These are Nim bindings to the Nuklear Immediate GUI library : https://github.com/vurtun/nuklear/
+These are Nim bindings to the Nuklear Immediate Mode GUI library : https://github.com/vurtun/nuklear/

 The bindings do work - see https://github.com/zacharycarter/nuklear-nim/blob/master/testNuklear2.nim -
 for an example using GLFW and OpenGL.